edHelper.com

 By Sharon Fabian

 2 Air pressure is the weight of the air pressing down on us and on everything else around us.
-It is what makes a balloon get bigger when you blow it up.
-Air pressure also causes the air to shoot out all at once when you poke even a tiny hole in a balloon.
+Air pressure causes the air to shoot out all at once when you poke even a tiny hole in a balloon.
 Air pressure is what makes your ears pop when you go up a mountain.
 This happens because the air pressure inside your body and the air pressure outside are usually balanced, but when you go up a mountain the pressures become unbalanced.
-There is less pressure in the air on top of a mountain than there is at lower altitudes.
+There is less pressure from the air on top of a mountain than there is at lower altitudes.
 So your ears pop to let the pressures even out.
 Baseball pitchers even make use of air pressure when they throw a curveball.
 It helps to cause the spinning motion that makes the ball curve.

-3 Weather forecasters use air pressure everyday in their job.
+3 Weather forecasters use air pressure every day in their job.
 They use a measuring instrument called a barometer to measure air pressure, which helps them to predict whether the day will be clear, rainy, or stormy.
-When the barometer shows that the air pressure is high, they can predict cool, clear weather.
-When the air pressure is low, they expect warmer weather, and may predict rain or storms.
+When the barometer shows that the air pressure is high, they can predict cooler, clear weather.
+When the air pressure is low, they expect warmer weather and may predict rain or storms.

 Paragraphs 4 to 8: